 Not true.
 Your spouse is not responsible for your debts.
 You can file together or separately.
 That is your choice.
 In many cases, it makes sense for spouses to file together.
 In some instances, the spouse might not want to file, or the spouse may not have enough debt to file.

 This is absolutely fine and definitely allowed by the court.
-You should be aware, however, that under the means test, the income of a non-filing spouse is used to determine if a debtor qualifies for a Chapter 7 bankruptcy.
-In addition, in Chapter 13 or 12, the income and expenses of the non-filing spouse are used in formulating a plan payment.
+You should know that under the means test, the income of a non-filing spouse determines if a debtor qualifies for a Chapter 7 bankruptcy.
+In Chapter 13 or 12, a payment plan formulation uses the income and expenses of the non-filing spouse.

 Contact Attorney Perry O’Brian

 We provide a free initial consultation to all clients.
-To arrange an appointment with an experienced Maine Bankruptcy lawyer, contact us by e-mail or call us at 207-942-4697 or toll-free at 877-900-9857.
-Installment payment plans are available, if necessary.
+To arrange an appointment with an experienced Maine Bankruptcy lawyer, contact us by e-mail.
+Call us at 207-942-4697 or toll-free at 877-900-9857.
+Installment payment plans available, if necessary.